Select Page

 In collaboration with the Stanthorpe Rare Wildflower Consortium (SRWC), the QTPN will undertake reconnaissance surveys and seed collection in 2025/26 to safeguard the following two species against further population declines in the wild:

-1/ The Critically Endangered Eucalyptus dalveenica, or Dalveen Blue Box, a new species only known from four sites near Dalveen, Queensland, with many trees on private property.
+1/ Eucalyptus dalveenica, or Dalveen Blue Box (Critically Endangered), a new species only known from four sites near Dalveen, Queensland, with many trees on private property.

-Read about how Tim Collins and colleagues from the University of New England discovered the Dalveen Blue Box in 2019.
+Find out how Tim Collins and colleagues from the University of New England discovered the Dalveen Blue Box in 2019 here.

-2/ The vulnerable Kardomia granitica which is endemic to Queensland where it is known from only three populations south of Stanthorpe, occurring in the crevices of granite outcrops dominated by heath in Girraween National Park.
+2/ Kardomia granitica (Vulnerable) which is endemic to Queensland where it is known from only three populations south of Stanthorpe, occurring in the crevices of granite outcrops dominated by heath in Girraween National Park.

 The seeds will then be dispatched to the National Seed Bank in Canberra for processing and ex situ storage to create insurance collections for future use.